Dual Geometric Graph Network (DG2N) -- Iterative network for deformable shape alignment: Method

 We utilize the above observations to attend the over-smoothing caused by the Laplacian.
 For each $\source,\softP,\target$ we first sample $k\leq|V_{\source}|$ disconnected nodes using FPS \cite{FPS} noted as $V_{K_{\source}}$, and assign their soft label by defining

 where $C(\cdot)$ is the confidence $x_i$ corresponds to $\hat{y}_{i}$.

 Using the above formulation, we define a soft-classification problem.
-We constrain the network to label the anchor points similarly to how they were classified before the dual iterative layer.
+We constrain the network to label the anchor points similarly to how they were classified before the refinement layer.
 The penalty for each wrong classification is directly proportional to the confidence $C(\cdot)$.

 We use the anchors' notations and define the anchor loss as the cross-entropy between the presumed label, and the output features of DG2N Layer.
 Specifically,

 where $x_i[m]$ is the $m$'th element in the row of $\softP$ corresponding to vertex $x_i$.